facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s-using-docker-in-docker.md

  * repeat the `composer install` step, to dump the autoloader and run all the `post-install` scripts;
  * warm up the Symfony cache, so we ship that with the image too.

 In this way, I'm literally **caching my vendor folder inside a single Docker image layer**, and changing the Composer files will automatically invalidate that cache; also, copying all the other source files later allows me to not lose that layer when the vendor shouldn't change.

-Remember, that layer with the source code will change every time, since you've obviously just committed something new!
+Remember, **that layer with the source code will change every time**, since you've obviously just committed something new!

 ## The jobs definitions
 At this point we just need to define the jobs!
 The **build job** is defined like this: